 ASPECTS OF A TARGET MARKET

 First, it’s important to know the difference between target audience and target market.
 A target audience is usually a group that is most likely to respond positively to a brand message.
 A target market, on the other hand, groups consumers that share common needs or characteristics.
-Based on the definitions, going with a target market is the better choice, since you’re trying to figure out who to sell your services to.
+Based on the definitions, going with a target market is the logical choice, since the purpose of your services is to fulfill specific needs.

 In order to define your target market, you should focus on three aspects: geographics, demographics and psychographics.

 Geographics divide the market by location.
 Because you will likely be dealing with international clients, it’s important to know if your services do better in one place than another.

 Demographics are the ‘who’ in a target market, and include quantifiable characteristics such as age, gender, annual income and so on.

 Psychographics, on the other hand, deal with the values, attitudes, and lifestyles of a target market.
 It is based on the assumption that such subjective factors influence the types of services an individual chooses.